natecostello/van_two_point_oh/blog/2021-8-5/bms-testing.md

 ![batt temp is max temp](battery-temperature-falling_temperature_test.png) _Was curious what they would do with multiple sensors.
 This seems like the most practical thing._

+We need to decide on our final protection parameters.
+The default high cell voltage cutoff (3.85V) seems high, so we might back that down and lower the hysteresis accordingly.
+The default low temperature charging cutoff (-10C) is also a low, and we might set slightly above freezing.